 During 2020, the nonpayment of rent by the tenant of the GIGS (the "EGC Tenant") along with the significant decline in the global oil market triggered indicators of impairment for the GIGS asset.
 As a result, the Company recognized a \$140.3 million loss on impairment of leased property related to the GIGS asset in the Consolidated Statements of Operations for the year ended December 31, 2020.
 The Company also previously recognized deferred rent receivable for the lease agreement for the Grand Isle Gathering Lease (the Grand Isle Lease Agreement"), which primarily represented timing differences between the straight-line revenue recognition and contractual lease receipts over the lease term.
-Given the EGC Tenant's nonpayment of rent and the Company's expectations surrounding the collectability of the contractual lease payments under the lease, the Company of Operations for the year ended December 31, 2020.
+Given the EGC Tenant's nonpayment of rent and the Company's expectations surrounding the collectability of the contractual lease payments under the lease, the Company recognized a non-cash write-off of the deferred rent receivable of \$30.1 million.
+The non-cash write-off was recognized as a reduction of revenue in the Consolidated Statements of Operations for the year ended December 31, 2020.

 As discussed in Note 3 ("Acquisitions"), on February 4, 2021, the GIGS asset was used as partial consideration for the acquisition of the Company's interest in Crimson resulting in its disposal, along with the ARO (collectively, the "GIGS Disposal Group"), which was assumed by the sellers.
 Upon meeting the held-for-sale criteria in mid-January 2021, the Company ceased recording depreciation on the GIGS asset.
 The GIGS asset had a carrying value of \$63.5 million and the ARO had a carrying value of \$8.8 million, or a net carrying value of \$54.7 million for the GIGS Disposal Group.
-The GIGS asset had a fair value of approximately \$8.9 million at the time of disposal, which was determined by a discounted cash flow model and utilized the forecast of a market participant and its expected operation of the asset.
+The GIGS asset had a fair value of approximately \$48.9 million at the time of disposal, which was determined by a discounted cash flow model and utilized the forecast of a market participant and its expected operation of the asset.
 The fair value measurement is also based on significant inputs not observable in the market and thus represent Level 3 measurements.
 The significant unobservable inputs include a discount rate of 11.75%.
 The contribution of the GIGS Disposal Group resulted in a loss on impairment and disposal of leased property of \$5.8 million in the Consolidated Statements of Operations in the first quarter of 2021.